 - Official transcripts from each college or university attended and three letters of recommendation are required and must be sent to the CASPA office.

 - A supplemental application, detailing the applicant’s life experiences and personal goals, is also required.
 (A link to this application is available in the left navigation bar of this page.)
-If you are unable to download the Word file, please contact the PA program to receive an email attachment or hard copy.
 The supplemental application deadline is November 1.
 If the supplemental is not received by November 1, the applicant will not be reviewed.

 - Official test score results from the MCAT and/or Graduate Record Examination (GRE) General Test (verbal and quantitative) must be sent to the Marietta College PA Program under school/department code 1444 (GRE only).
 No minimum score is required.